Norwae/ignifera/README.md

 #### Dimensions
 * method - Http method of the requests
-* status - Response status code
+* code - Response status code

 ### http_response_size_bytes
 Summary - Response size (estimated).
 Bytes to be streamed to the client.
 This includes entity size, and any headers set